Dominick Guinn

-Dominick Alexander Guinn (born April 20, 1975) is an American professional boxer.
-He is self-managed and he is trained by Ronnie Shields and Alexander Gutierrez.
+Dominick Alexander Guinn (born April 20, 1975) is an American former professional boxer.
+He was self-managed and he was trained by Ronnie Shields and Alexander Gutierrez.
 He stands at 6'3" tall.

 Known as the "Southern Disaster", he currently resides in Houston, Texas.

 Amateur career

 Born in Hot Springs, Arkansas, Guinn began boxing at age nine and lost in the quarterfinals in the Michigan Junior Olympic Tournament at 139 pounds.
 Fighting in the 147-pound class at 15 years of age, Guinn lost in the finals.
 Guinn won the 19-and-under Junior World title in 1993.

 Guinn had an amateur career record of 290-26, twice winning the National Golden Gloves Super Heavyweight Championship in 1997 and 1999 but losing in the Olympic qualification to Calvin Brock.
 In 1998, Guinn won the U.S. National Championships and won a Bronze Medal at the Goodwill Games in New York City.